 • Will the test results be useful in informing your teaching and give sufficient evidence of student learning?

 In selecting a test, take care to match its content with the course curriculum.
 The Standards for Educational and Psychological Testing (1999), have a strict set of guidelines and apply “most directly to standardized measures generally recognized as ‘tests’ such as measures of ability, aptitude, achievement, attitudes, interests, personality, cognitive functioning, and mental health, it may also be usefully applied in varying degrees to a broad range of less formal assessment techniques” (p.
 3).
-These are the general procedures for test development laid out in the Standards:

 • Specify the purpose of the test and the inferences to be drawn.